ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 - [aASR-003](#aasr-003-the-anchorstateregistry-will-be-correctly-initialized-at-deployment)
 - [aFDG-002](#afdg-002-fault-dispute-games-with-correct-claims-resolve-correctly-at-some-regular-rate)

-### iASR-005: The anchor game is a game whose claim is correct.
+### iASR-003: The anchor state is a correct L2 state root

-When asked for the **anchor game** by fault dispute games, the contract will only serve an **anchor game** that is a valid game or a valid-retired game.
+When asked for the **anchor state** by fault dispute games, the contract will serve an **anchor state** that's correct, i.e. in agreement with a flawless L2 state oracle.

 #### Impact